Data Quality Metric Library

 |

-The proportion of the number of treatment length records where the major top surface covers at least 80% of the treatment length.
+The proportion of the number of treatment length records where the major top surface length covers at least 80% of the treatment length.

 Paired with: TREAT1